 - “Re-interpreting an Arithmetical Error in Boethius’s De institutione musica.”
 Music Theory and Analysis 3 (2016): 1–26.

 - “Pythagoras and Pythagoreanism in Late Antiquity and the Middle Ages.”
 In A History of Pythagoreanism, ed.
 Carl Huffman, 416–434.
-Cambridge: Cambridge UP, 2014.
+Cambridge: Cambridge University Press, 2014.

 - “Martianus Capella and the Liberal Arts.”
 In The Oxford Handbook of Medieval Latin Literature, ed.
 David Townsend and Ralph Hexter, 307–334.
-Oxford: Oxford UP, 2012.
+Oxford: Oxford University Press, 2012.

 - “Musica speculativa in the Cambridge Commentary on Martianus Capella’s De nuptiis.”
 Journal of Medieval Latin 18 (2008), 292–305.

 - Entries on Alypius, Aristides Quintilianus, Bacchius Geron, Barbad, barbat, chang, Gaudentius, huniyagar, music, organ, qayna, surnay, and tanbur for the Oxford Dictionary of Late Antiquity, ed.
-Oliver Nicholson and Mark Humpheries (Oxford UP, 2018).
+Oliver Nicholson and Mark Humpheries (Oxford University Press, 2018).

 - “Aribonis De musica,” “Aureliani Reomensis Musica disciplina,” and “Claudii Ptolemaei Harmonicorum libri tres” for Lexikon Schriften über Musik, Band 1: Musiktheorie von der Antike bis zur Gegenwart, ed.
 H. Grimm, M. Fald-Fuhrmann, et al., 35–37, 49–51, and 402–403.
 Kassel: Baerenreiter, 2017.